NEE ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 30, 2023 /PRNewswire/ --The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of NextEra Energy, Inc. (NYSE: NEE) alleging that the Company violated federal securities laws.
+NEW YORK, June 02, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of NextEra Energy, Inc. (: NEE) alleging that the Company violated federal securities laws.

 Class Period: December 2, 2021 to February 1, 2023